top of page

 There’s endless advice in just about every media telling us how to face tough times.
 Some of this advice is doubtlessly top-notch.
 It affirms our value as individuals, tells us how to be assertive, gives handy tips, and so on.
 Too often though, there’s one glaring omission.
 God isn’t mentioned.

-Jesus had to face life and death tough times
+Even Jesus had to face tough times

 Crucially, Jesus wasn’t praying just because he was facing an extreme situation.
 We need only check the number of times the Bible tells us he went off by himself to pray.
 Prayer was his powerhouse.
 It nourished his relationship with his Father and attested to his Father’s will.
 A clear example and definite clue for us.